It will now cost just $29 to fix a cracked iPhone

 Following its iPhone 7 announcement on Wednesday, the company made a few adjustments to its AppleCare+ warranty plan.
 Most notably, it dropped the price for repairing a cracked screen from $99 to $29.

-Of course, the deal only applies to AppleCare+ members, which costs $129 and includes two repairs from accidental damage (plus a service fee).
+Of course, the deal only applies to AppleCare+ members, which costs $99 (iPhone 6, 6 Plus and the iPhone SE) or $129 (iPhone 6S, 6S Plus, the 7 and 7 Plus) -- depending on the model.
+It includes two repairs from accidental damage, plus a service fee.
 After using the service twice, additional repairs -- like fixing a faulty home button -- cost $99.

 Related: Apple unveils iPhone 7 and waterproof Watch

-While cracked screens are an easier fix, it'll cost much more without the warranty: $149.
+While cracked screens are an easier fix, it'll cost more without the warranty: $149.

 Apple confirmed the new AppleCare+ pricing is now in effect.